Law

 What is Mala Prohibita?
 What is its purpose?

-Mala Prohibita is a Latin term that translates as, “badly prohibited”.
-Essentially what this means is that anything forbidden that is committed not necessarily because of intention (which would be Mala In Intentio) but rather out of ignorance or just in the wrong place at the wrong time.
-Examples for this could be indecent exposure, Vandalism, and drug possession.
+Mala Prohibita is a Latin term that translates as “badly prohibited”.
+Essentially, this means that anything forbidden is not necessarily because of intention (which would be Mala In Intentio) but rather out of ignorance or just in the wrong place at the wrong time.
+Examples of this could be indecent exposure, Vandalism, and drug possession.

 What is Mala Prohibita?